 Celebrating a Healthier Cinco de Mayo in 2012

-Pull out your sombreros, maracas, and get ready to listen to some Mexican folk music as you head out to your local restaurant to celebrate Cinco de Mayo.
+Pull out your sombreros, view maracas, prescription and get ready to listen to some Mexican folk music as you head out to your local restaurant to celebrate Cinco de Mayo.
 The day, May 5th, is often thought of as Mexico’s Independence Day, but it is actually a holiday called El Dia de la Batalla De Puebla (The Day of the Battle of Puebla).
 Although the day is celebrated in the United States as a day of celebration of Mexican heritage and culture, it is actually celebrating the day when the Mexican army beat the French army at the Battle of Puebla on May 5, 1862.
 The Mexican army was largely outnumbered by the French (4,500 vs. 6,040); yet, in the end, Mexico only ended up with 83 casualties, while France had 462 casualties.
 “The Puebla victory came to symbolize unity and pride for what seemed like a Mexican David defeating a French Goliath,” according to Time magazine.

 The holiday became popular during the 1960’s and 70’s by Chicano activists who identified with Mexican soldier triumphs over the French.
 It is now celebrated on a larger scale in the U.S than it is in Mexico, mainly with festivals, parades, fabulous food and lots of tequila.